foresturquhart/grimoire/README.md

 * **Content Filtering:** Skips ignored directories, temporary files, and patterns defined in the configuration.
 * **Directory Tree Visualization:** Includes an optional directory structure representation at the beginning of the output.
 * **Git Integration:** Prioritizes files by commit frequency when working within a Git repository.
+* **Secret Detection:** Scans files for potential secrets or sensitive information to prevent accidental exposure.
+* **Secret Redaction:** Optionally redacts detected secrets in the output while preserving the overall code structure.
 * **Flexible Output:** Supports output to stdout or a specified file.

 ## Installation